onyx-platform/onyx-template/src/leiningen/new/onyx_app/README.md

 # {{app-name}}

-An Onyx 0.8.2 application that does distributed things.
+An Onyx 0.8.3 application that does distributed things.
 This project has been populated with a sample job and some basic Onyx idioms to make development easier to use.

 ## Usage

 ### Launch the Sample Job in Development

 Run the `deftest`s in `test/{{app-name}}/jobs/sample_job_test.clj`.
 The tests automatically start and stop the development environment, so make sure you don't already have the dev environment (explained below) running - otherwise you'd get a port conflict.

-### Start the Development Mode

-Load up `env/dev/user.clj`.
-Evaluate the `go` function.

-### Reset the Development Mode

-Load up `env/dev/user.clj`.
-Evaluate the `reset` function.

-### Stop the Development Mode

-Load up `env/dev/user.clj`.
-Evaluate the `stop` function.

 ### Launch the Development Sample Job in a REPL